 Update 10/25/2018: The 43" UK6500 was incorrectly listed as having a VA panel, it has an IPS panel.

 The 75UK6570 is a good TV for most uses.
 It is aggressively priced, and beats most of the competition in the same price range.
+See our recommendations for the best 75 inch TVs.

 The LG UK6570 is much better than the LG UK6300.
 The UK6570 is much brighter with SDR content, and has better color volume.
 The UK6570 has better motion handling, thanks to a faster response time.
 Finally, native 4k content looks better on the UK6570 since it does not use the less accurate RGBW sub-pixel structure found on the UK6300.